nlplab/brat/README.md

 originally constructed for
 [BioNLP'11 Shared Task](https://sites.google.com/site/bionlpst/) data.

-Currently brat is under heavy development but is used by the [Genia](http://www-tsujii.is.s.u-tokyo.ac.jp/GENIA/) for ongoing annotation efforts. brat aims to provide an intuitive and fast way to create text-bound and relational annotations.
+Currently brat is under heavy development but is used by [Genia](http://www-tsujii.is.s.u-tokyo.ac.jp/GENIA/) for ongoing annotation efforts. brat aims to provide an intuitive and fast way to create text-bound and relational annotations.